altive/flutter_app_template/README.md

 "Flutter App Template" repository employs a mono-repo and consists of several internal packages and apps.

 ## Packages overview

-### `analysis_logger`

-This package is responsible for the function (responsibility) of event logging and sending crash reports.

-Currently using Firebase Analytics and Crashlytics.

-### `authenticator`

-This package is responsible for the function (responsibility) of authenticating users, such as logging in.

-Currently using Firebase Authentication.

-### `convenient_widgets`

-A generic widget placement location that can be used in multiple packages.

-### `notification_receiver`

-This package takes care of functions (responsibilities) related to setting notification permissions and receiving push notifications for the application.

-Currently using Firebase Cloud Messaging.

-### `notification_sender`

-This package is responsible for functions (responsibilities) related to local notification display and schedule registration.

-Currently using `flutter_local_notifications`.

-### `remote_parameter_fetcher`

-This package is responsible for the function (responsibility) of retrieving remotely configured parameters and providing them in a specified type.

-Currently using Firebase Remote Config.

 ### `themes`